+• •

 Type Of Body Number of Active Employers

 Administering (AA) 1

-Scheduled (S) 254
+Scheduled (S) 253

 Admitted (Ad) 64

-Total 319
+Total 318

-The table to the left, shows the number of employers in the Fund as at 31 March 2022.
+31 March 2022.
 The breakdown of contributions by employer shown in the table below will show a different number of employers when compared to the left, as employers joined and left the fund throughout the year.
 An active or ceased column has been added to show this movement.
 Where contributions exist for ceased employers, these represent prior year adjustments that have been made within 2021-22, or contribution receipts recorded within the period.